JBShady/COD5-Remastered/README.md

 * Fixed clientside sounds and effects from looping or playing at different speeds depending on the client's FPS
 * Fixed player being able to pull out equipment while drinking perks or purchasing the Bowie Knife
 * Fixed voiceover categories played with a delay having the ability to overlap with other lines
+* Player no longer receives a free Colt when they have no weapons, instead the screen is just blank like future zombie games.
 * Voiceover interactions disabled on a player size of 1 to fix character responses sometimes playing in solo

 ### Zombies